Genivia/ugrep/README.md

                   --binary-files=hex option.

            -x, --line-regexp
-                  Only input lines selected against the entire pattern or -e  pat- terns are considered to be matching lines (as if surrounded by ^ and $).
+                  Only input lines selected against the entire PATTERN or -e  PAT- TERN  are considered to be matching lines (as if surrounded by ^ and $).
 This option does not apply to  -f  FILE  patterns.
 To apply -x to patterns in FILE use -xe `cat FILE`.